 Our last electric fence kit is the Powerfields P-89-G. These fences are durable, easy to use, and they come in multiple colors.
 With some fences, it gets hard to see where the fence is from far away.
 With a bright green or orange fence, you can see from a distance where your fence is.
 We also love the versatile functions of this kit.
 You can add whichever power source suits your needs and fashion the barrier in any shape.

 Let’s not forget that we still need an energizer for these fences.
-To start, we love the Premier Solar Intellishock.
+To start, we love the Starkline Premium Electric Poultry Netting.
 We love this solar electric fence for chicken coop because it comes in several sizes to fit any fence brand.
 Most of them even come with testers to check that your electric chicken fence is working correctly.
 Even if you have a few days of overcast, this battery lasts longer than most brands.

 Parmak DF-SP-LI Solar